Ederson (footballer, born January 1986): Move to Europe

-Like most Brazilian footballers, Ederson's ideal destination was Europe, where he believed he could further his development.
+Like most Brazilian men's footballers, Ederson's ideal destination was Europe, where he believed he could further his development.
 In January 2005, Ederson agreed to join French club OGC Nice, initially as a loan, after being approached by then-Nice manager Gernot Rohr who scouted the player through videotapes.
 He made his league debut on 5 February 2005 in a match against Metz coming on as a substitute in the 72nd minute.
 On just his third appearance with the club, he scored his first goal in the 66th minute with an extraordinary shot from almost 45 meters out against nearby rivals Monaco.
 The goal turned out to the game winner as Nice won the match 2–1.

 The following season, Ederson was handed the number 10 shirt, but was limited to mostly substitute appearances.
 He still managed to score two goals in 20 appearances.
 The 2006–07 season effectively brought Ederson into the limelight as he made a career-high 30 appearances and scored 6 goals, including a game winning penalty in the 90th minute against Marseille and a brace against Bordeaux, though Nice finished in 16th position.
 Still, his dazzling performances caught the eye of several big clubs, notably Real Madrid, Manchester United, Juventus, and Lazio, to name a few.